asadovka/cyb-parity/docs/cyb.md

 # Cyb: web3 browser

-## Overview
+## 0. Overview

-Cyb is web3 browser
+Cyb is simply a [web3](cyb/docs/web3-vision.md) browser.

-## Principle of respect to agents
+## 1. Principles

-In web3 is the most foundational principle.
+## Agent respect

+In web3 this is the most fundamental principle.
 We focus on developers and advanced blockchain users who is able to work with private keys and transaction.
-But cyb is also friendly for everyone who wants to interact with consensus computers in a web of third generation.
+But Cyb is also friendly for everyone who wants to interact with consensus computers in a web of third generation.

 We respect agent attitude and principles.
 So we offer 3 clear custom types of user behavior: